-The Application Provider provides its public key (ack_pk) and details of the application to be loaded to the MCD Issuer. ack_pk The MCD Issuer forwards and the application details to the MSM.
-MSM The creates ALC, which contains the application details in Header. the Kev an MSM creates the Key Certificate over the information in the Key Header, concatenated with ack pk, and signs it with the secret KCK (kck sk).
+The Application Provider provides its public key (ack pk) and details of the application to be loaded to the MCD Issuer.
+The MCD Issuer forwards ack_pk and the application details to the MSM.
+The MSM creates an ALC, which contains the application details in the Kev Header.
+MSM creates the Key Certificate over the information in the Key Header, concatenated with ack_pk, and signs it with the secret KCK (kck_sk).